 - 4.9.1.
 This section summarises the overall effects of the Plan against each of the SEA Topics.
 It is important to differentiate between significant effects, which are predicted to lead to changes in the baseline position, and those effects that are broadly positive or negative, but are less likely to lead to substantial changes. - 4.9.2.
 Table 4.1 summarises the overall effects of the policies within the draft NDP for each SEA topic.
-Overall, there will be positive effects across each SEA topic other than Historic Environment.
+Overall, positive effects are predicted across each SEA topic, with significant long-term positive effects likely for Population and Housing as the NDP identifies the objectively assessed local housing needs and introduces measures to safeguard housing delivery.
+The NDP further seeks to enhance local access to services and facilities.